The Secret to Stronger Bones in Seniors

 Seniors Who Exercise Fall Less

-According to Reuters, French researchers have found that seniors who exercise are 37 percent less likely to get injured in a fall.
+Reuters, French researchers have found that seniors who exercise are 37 percent less likely to get injured in a fall.

 Additionally, seniors who exercise reduce their chances of fall-related broken bones by 61 percent.
 And they’re less likely to end up in the hospital due to a fall.
 That’s reassuring news because the CDC reports that nearly 700,000 seniors who suffer nonfatal, fall-related injuries are hospitalized annually.